hashicorp/vault/website/source/docs/auth/radius.html.md

 page_title: "Auth Backend: RADIUS"
 sidebar_current: "docs-auth-radius"
 description: |-
-  The "radius" auth backend allows users to authenticate with Vault using an existing RADIUS server.
+  The `radius` auth backend allows users to authenticate with Vault using an existing RADIUS server.
 ---

 # Auth Backend: RADIUS

 Name: `radius`

-The "radius" auth backend allows users to authenticate with Vault using an existing RADIUS server that accepts the PAP authentication scheme.
+The `radius` auth backend allows users to authenticate with Vault using an existing RADIUS server that accepts the PAP authentication scheme.

 The mapping of users to Vault policies is managed by using the